 The Kombat UK assault holdall is a very cheap but very capable bag.
 I use it a lot, even for going on holiday, because it really does carry everything.
 It comes with straps too to sling it on your back, which is very handy for carrying around.

-The tent, mat and sleeping bag fit easily into the main compartment along with all my clothing for the weekend and is nice, easy access, and the large side pouches allow me to organise all my other bits and pieces like my “edc pouch”, toiletries, food and cook kit, and be able to find things when I need the.
+The tent, mat and sleeping bag fit easily into the main compartment along with all my clothing for the weekend and is nice, easy access, and the large side pouches and two end pouches allow me to organise all my other bits and pieces like my “edc pouch”, toiletries, food and cook kit, and be able to find things when I need them.
 The base is plastic coated so it’s not a problem putting it down on wet ground.
 Having a holdall style bag means you can unzip across the length and have easier access to kit than a rucksack.
-Zips are chunky and robust and I’ve had nothing fail on this bag, very highly recommended.
+Zips are chunky and robust and I’ve had nothing fail on this bag,so I very highly recommend it.
 If MTP isn’t your thing, it comes in olive and black too.
 For only £30, it’s a great addition to any player’s kit regardless, just as a general kit bag if nothing else yo help keep your house tidy.

-If you’re on the move though, a holdall perhaps isn’t the most practical of things and you’re going to need some kind of rucksack to carry your camp around instead.
+If you’re on the move though, a holdall perhaps isn’t the most practical of things and you’re going to want some kind of rucksack to carry your camp around instead.
 Some airsoft events will require you to be able to carry all your kit from one location to another.
-There are hundreds of them available on the market, from civilian to military, and for all budgets.
+There are hundreds of rucksacks available on the market, from civilian to military, and for all budgets.
 Being an airsoft player, I couldn’t say no to a DPM bergen I got from a friend.

 These are easy to find second hand on a lot of sites, but be wary about personal sales on ebay because some might have damage, broken zips/straps etc. Basically you get what you pay for.
 Newer MTP models are available too, although a bit more expensive, but you are getting the ultimate backpack for your money.
-There’s also a site called http://www.jayjaysbrecon.co.uk which sells extra mods for bergens too in case you feel the need to carry even more, or just want to pimp your bag a bit.
+There’s also a site called www.jayjaysbrecon.co.uk which sells extra mods for bergens too in case you feel the need to carry even more, or just want to pimp your bag a bit.
 One thing that is worth getting is a rain cover like this to help keep your kit dry, especially if you have a couple of bits tied to the outside too.

-The one thing I would suggest with a big pack for your camping kit, is to avoid any that have internal compartments.
+The one thing I would suggest with a big pack for your camping kit, is to avoid any that have seperate internal compartments.
 It might seem a good idea from an organisational point of view, but if you have something too big to fit into a compartment (winter sleeping bag perhaps), then you’re a bit stuck because the compartments don’t give you the flexibility to pack as you need to, and add unnecessary weight like zips and extra material.
 Keep it simple.